agiledev-students-fall2023/1-project-proposal-hi/README.md

-# Personalized Conversational AI for Motivation and Encouragement
+# Personalized AI for Motivation and Encouragement

 Carol Tsao (cmt9839)